naninovel/docs/docs/api/index.md

 ## trans

-Performs scene transition masking the real scene content with anything that is visible at the moment the command starts execution (except the UI), executing nested commands to change the scene and finishing with specified [transition effect](/guide/transition-effects).<br /><br /> The command works similar to actor appearance transitions, but covers the whole scene.
+Performs scene transition masking the real scene content with anything that is visible at the moment the command starts execution (except the UI), executing nested commands to change the scene and finishing with specified [transition effect](/guide/transition-effects).<br/><br/> The command works similar to actor appearance transitions, but covers the whole scene.
 Use it to change multiple actors and other visible entities to a new state in a single batch with a transition effect.

 ::: info NOTE
 The UI will be hidden and user input blocked while the transition is in progress (nested commands are running).
-You can change that by overriding the `ISceneTransitionUI`, which handles the transition process.<br /><br /> Async nested commands will execute immediately, w/o the need to specify `time:0` for each.<br /><br /> The nested block is expected to always finish; don't nest any commands that could navigate outside the nested block, as this may cause undefined behaviour.
+You can change that by overriding the `ISceneTransitionUI`, which handles the transition process.<br/><br/> Async nested commands will execute immediately, w/o the need to specify `time:0` for each.<br/><br/> The nested block is expected to always finish; don't nest any commands that could navigate outside the nested block, as this may cause undefined behaviour.
 :::

 <div class="config-table">